 Exercise During Your Period & Each Stage Of Your Cycle

-If you’re someone who menstruates, you’ve likely had days where your cycle has impacted your workout plans, or had questions about how and when you should exercise during your menstrual cycle.
+If you’re someone who menstruates, you’ve likely had days where your cycle has impacted your workout plans, or had questions about how and when you should exercise during your period.

 When scheduling your workouts, it’s worth taking into account where you are in your cycle and how this might affect your training while also considering how your training can set you back or propel you forward.

 Exercising during your period

 It’s that time of the month — the menstrual phase.
 This is when you’re menstruating, or when you’re actually on your period.
-But what is actually happening during this time, and how can you best support your body while menstruating?
+But what is actually happening during this time, and how can you best support your body?

-During the menstrual phase, your uterus is shedding the lining it has built up throughout the month.
+During this phase, your uterus is shedding the lining it has built up throughout the month.
 The first day of your period is considered day one of your cycle, and this phase typically lasts between three and seven days.
-At the beginning of your period, your progesterone and oestrogen levels will be at their lowest, which along with the loss of blood may cause you to feel depleted of energy.
+At the beginning of your period, your progesterone and oestrogen levels will be at their lowest, which along with the loss of blood may cause you to feel more tired than normal.
 As your period goes on, these hormone levels will gradually increase.

 If you experience fatigue during the early days of your period, it’s perfectly okay if you don’t feel like doing much intense exercise.
 You may want to reschedule your workouts or do some gentle movement instead.

 How should you exercise when you have your period?